Capitol rally seeks to rewrite Jan. 6 by exalting rioters

 Rather than a nation healing eight months after the deadly assault, it is at risk of tearing itself further apart, as the next election approaches.

 The anticipated crowd size and the intensity of the Saturday rally are unclear, but law enforcement appears to be taking no chances.
-Security fencing has been requested around the Capitol and reinforcements are being summoned to back up the Capitol Police, whose leadership was criticized and summarily dismissed for its handling of Jan.
-6. Congressional leaders were being briefed on the preparations Monday morning.
+Security fencing was approved Monday for areas around the Capitol, and reinforcements are being summoned to back up the Capitol Police, whose leadership was criticized and summarily dismissed for its handling of Jan.
+6.

 While authorities have been bracing for a repeat appearance by right-wing extremist groups and other Trump loyalists who mobbed the Capitol, it’s unclear if those actors will participate in the new event.
 The extremist groups are concerning because, while members of the Proud Boys and Oath Keepers made up a small portion of the Jan.
 6 rioters, they are accused of some of the more serious crimes in the attack.